 Patients with a high risk of bleeding may undergo preventive treatment with the same techniques that are used to stop bleeding.
 The most commonly used technique is variceal ligation.

 Bleeding from esophageal varices is an emergency that requires immediate treatment.
 In the hospital, patients receive large amounts of fluid and blood to replace what has been lost.

-Two different treatments are available to stop variceal bleeding.
-Both of these treatments are non-surgical procedures: 1.) variceal ligation performed through an endoscope, and 2.) transjugular intrahepatic portosystemic shunt (TIPS) done by a radiologist using x-ray.
+Two different, non-surgical treatments are available to stop variceal bleeding--variceal ligation performed through an endoscope, and transjugular intrahepatic portosystemic shunt (TIPS) done by a radiologist using x-ray.